 - Ensure that the content that we index for search includes terms in your search query.

-If you're still not seeing results after following these troubleshooting steps, contact us, and a Customer Care Advisor will be happy to assist you.
-We'll attempt to restart your site's search on our end.
+If you're still not seeing results after following these troubleshooting steps, contact us, and we'll refresh your site's search on our end.